 "Launch agent by connecting it to the controller" launch method

-We recommend that when you upgrade the operations center JVM to Java 17, the shared agent control JVM is also upgraded to run Java 17.
-If the shared agent is going to be leased to a controller, we recommend you upgrade the JVM to Java 17 before the controller runs Java 17.
-If that is not possible, using Java 11 on the agent and Java 17 on the controller is supported, but we recommend you upgrade your agent to Java 17 as soon as possible.
-All agents must migrate to Java 17 in late 2024.
+CloudBees recommends that when you upgrade the operations center JVM to Java 17, you also upgrade the shared agent control JVM to run Java 17.
+If the shared agent is going to be leased to a controller, CloudBees recommends that you upgrade the JVM to Java 17 before the controller runs Java 17.
+If that is not possible, using Java 11 on the agent and Java 17 on the controller is supported, but CloudBees recommends that you upgrade your agent to Java 17 as soon as possible.
+All agents must migrate to Java 17 with version 2.479.1.3.

 "Launch build agents via SSH" launch method